When you think of Morocco, what comes to mind?

 I’ve chosen some of my favorite beaches in Morocco as well as some suggestions from others that have shared with me their favorite places.
-I haven’t put these beaches in any particular order.
+What is THE best beach in Morocco?
+I can’t say.
+I haven’t put these beaches in any particular order so you can visit them all and choose for yourself.
 For each one I will provide you with;

 - where the beach is located,

 - what are the beaches like,